Master of

 Join our community of alumni serving clients across our state, nation and world when you earn this degree.
 Accredited by the Council on Social Work Education, our primarily online MSW will equip you for a rewarding career in social work.

 The program includes online coursework, virtual skills labs and a field placement.
 To participate in this program, students must have access to a computer with high-speed internet connection.
 UA offers two options for earning your MSW: the Advanced-Standing Program and the 60-Credit-Hour Program.
-Both options offer two concentrations: Children, Adolescents and Their Families or Adults and Their Families.
+Both options offer the Advanced Generalist Concentration.

 - Application Priority Deadline 60-Credit Hour Fall: December 1;